KaiyuTheLastAirbender/QQ-SpaceInvadersProject/README.md

 able to hit you from their oncoming attacks and resulting in a game over!
 Keep track of your score and see if you did better than those before you!

 ![image](https://user-images.githubusercontent.com/89215820/168391993-17994aa1-c1ac-48c7-b62a-9c07ac51ff04.png)

+(add some gifs)

+##Controls
+Move your spaceship with simple key presses: the right arrow key and the left arrow key!
+The spaceship shoots for you!